 - Sales Operations: more than a data reporter

 “The struggle for sales ops is to be seen as a strategic partner, not just a data reporter” – this line has been tweeted and discussed during the World at Work event for good reason.
 Sales forces are expanding in a lot of territories to support business growth.
 According to research, almost seven in ten companies plan to increase the size of their sales force this year, making the sales ops burden even heavier.

 Sales operations should have a seat at the table for the sales strategy discussion.
 To overcome the status quo, sales ops must reduce administrative work, to focus more on the future and what is coming next.
 At the WorldatWork event, SiriusDecisions also examined how sales ops functions evolve and the differences between centralized and decentralized functions.
 Alignment between centralized and regional sales operations is critical to achieving goals.

 Other hot sales compensation trends included the rising interest in gamification, contests, and non-cash rewards.

 The event hit a record number of attendees this year and was a great opportunity to discuss all these exciting trends and showcase Optymyze technology and expertise.
 We demonstrated how we used agile sales compensation management tools and processes to help McKesson Medical-Surgical go through complex integration triggered by a large acquisition.
 Our team presented the case study together with the client.
 This joint presentation underscored the value of the long-term partnership that as-a-service can bring.

 The Technology Showcase was also very valuable.
 Optymyze had overflow crowds for each demo!
 That’s just one more reason to look forward to next year’s event.
-Until then, let me know your thoughts in the comment section below.
-What sales compensation trends do you expect to be the most disruptive?

 Learn more about how you can make changes to your incentive compensation plans from our dedicated whitepaper.